xenova/chat-downloader/docs/README.rst

 `Chat Downloader`_ is a simple tool used to retrieve chat messages from livestreams, videos, clips and past broadcasts.
 No authentication needed!

-The tool aims to ... across all sites, allowing for a

 .. _Chat Downloader: https://github.com/xenova/chat-downloader

 .. include:: installing.rst